 I want to be very clear, we can find no social or moral justification, no justification, no justification whatsoever, for lack of housing.

 Let your local elected officials know that housing situation in Austin is urgent and requires ACTION, not just more studies.
-We know that the people who are being forced out of their homes because they can't afford rent will move into unstable housing situations, over-crowded living conditions, or become homeless during the coldest weeks of the year.
-And this, in turn, presents a greater health risk to themselves and others as we continue to navigate the COVID-19 pandemic.
+We know that the people who are being forced out of their homes because they can't afford rent will move into unstable housing situations, over-crowded living conditions, or become homeless - which is especially dangerous during the coldest or hottest weeks of the year.

 4. Support organizations addressing homelessness & housing equity